KnpLabs/MartIrc/Readme.md

 # Installation

+    git clone git://github.com/knplabs/MartIrc.git
+    cd MartIrc
+    git submodule init
+    git submodule update

+Node dependencies

     npm install express
-    npm install jade
     npm install irc-js

-# Running
+# Running the server

     node app.js

+# Connecting to the server with you browser

-Open http://localhost:3000 in your browser, you should be connected to #martirc and #knplabs on Freenode.
+Open static/client.html in your browser, it will try to connect to the node server on localhost:3000.
+Then you should be connected to #martirc and #knplabs on Freenode.
+You can only see messages, you can't send one for the moment.

 # Greetings